LOOK: Tigers congratulate Justin Verlander after he wins World Series with Astros

 Ultimately, though, Verlander approved the deal about two minutes before the deadline.
 Now he's a World Series champion.

-Verlander got his first ring on Wednesday night as the Astros beat the Dodgers in Game 7 of the World Series.
+Verlander earned his first title Wednesday night as the Astros beat the Dodgers in Game 7 of the World Series.
 After the final out and at some point during the raucous celebration it's likely the pitcher's mind wandered back to his old team the mid-season trade that changed his life.

 During Houston's victory party, the Tigers wanted to let Verlander know they were thinking about him too.
 They congratulated their former star with a tweet shortly after the season came to a close.

 It was a classy gesture by the Tigers, who clearly have a ton of respect for the man who was a Rookie of the Year, Cy Young and MVP winner in their uniform.
 He still means a lot to that city, and the city undoubtedly still means a lot to him.
-A piece from USA Today's Bob Nightengale just after the trade shined light on how much it actually took Verlander to sign off on leaving Detroit.
+A piece from Bob Nightengale of USA Today just after the trade shined light on how much it actually took Verlander to sign off on leaving Detroit.

 He talked with Astros ace Dallas Keuchel.
 He talked with Astros owner Jim Crane.
 He talked with Astros manager A.J.
 Hinch.